+Chapter 8

-CEncopresis and Enuresis
+Encopresis and Enuresis

-W. Larry WilliamsMarianne Jacksonand
+W. Larry Williams

+University of Nevada, Reno

+Marianne Jackson

+University of Nevada, Reno

+and

 Patrick C. Friman

 Girls and Boys Town,

 The endpoint of the alimentary process involves elimination of waste, specifically urine and feces.
 Two of the most common presenting complaints in primary medical care for children involve disordered elimination, specifically enuresis (urine) and encopresis (feces).
 Prevalence estimates for encopresis range as high 2% of 5 year old children for encopresis and 25% of 6 year old children for enuresis (Friman & Jones, 1998).
 These disorders usually occur independently but can co-occur.
 There is a broad range of medical conditions that can cause encopresis and enuresis but these causes are rare (they are real, however, and need to be ruled out prior to going forward with behavioral assessment and treatment).
 The vast majority of cases are functional and their comprehensive assessment readily yields the identity of functionally relevant variables that can either be modified through behavioral intervention or manipulated to bring about modifications in behavior related to elimination.
 A range of definitions for the two disorders exists and a unifying theme involves the inappropriate deposit of waste in terms of location, timing, or frequency.
 For example, the Diagnostic and Statistical Manual (DSM) of the American Psychiatric Association ( APA, 1994) defines encopresis as (a) repeated passage of feces into inappropriate places, (b) at least once a month for at least 3 months, (c) by a child of at least 4 years of age (mental age of 4 if developmentally delayed), and (d) “the fecal incontinence cannot be exclusively due to the physiological effects of a substance (e.g., laxatives) or a general medical condition except through a mechanism involving constipation.” (p.
 106).
 The DSM further classifies encopresis in terms of whether it is associated with constipation or not and whether afflicted children have previously been fully continent for an extended period, in which case the term ‘secondary’ is used, or if continence has never been achieved in which case the term ‘primary’ is used.